afurmanov/tagged_logger/README.markdown

        TaggedLogger.config(:replace_existing_logger => true)

-Without that original methods *ActionController::Base#logger*, *ActiveRecord::Base#logger* and alike will remain untouched, and they have to be patched if we want redefine their behavior.
+Without that original methods *ActionController::Base#logger*, *ActiveRecord::Base#logger* and alike will remain untouched, and they have to be patched if we want to redefine their behavior.
+By default *TaggedLogger* is safe and it does not patch existing *#logger()* method.

 ### Logging in Rails